1technophile/OpenMQTTGateway/docs/use/ble.md

 ## Setting the time between BLE scans and force a scan

-If you want to change the time between readings you can change the interval by MQTT, if you want the BLE scan every 66seconds:
+If you want to change the time between readings you can change the interval by MQTT.
+For example, if you want the BLE to scan every 66 seconds:

 `mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"interval":66000}'`